openhab/openhab-docs/configuration/items.md

 Items are basic data types and have a *state* which can be *read from*, or *written to*, in order to interact with them.

 Items can be *bound to Bindings* or *linked to Channels*.
-For example, an Item bound to a sensor receives updated sensor readings and an Item linked to a light's dimmer Channel can set the brightness of the light bulb.
+For example, an Item bound to a sensor receives updated sensor readings, and an Item linked to a light's dimmer Channel can set the brightness of the light bulb.
 Read the [docs page for the respective Binding]({{base}}/addons/bindings.html) to get more information about possible connections and examples.

 There are two methods for defining Items: